 #4 – Make a vision board.
 We must be using all of our senses.
-Having a vision board with pictures allows you to also see something from a creative space that will represent that specific goal.
-If you have 12 goals, make a vision board with an image for each one of those 12 areas.
+Having a vision board with pictures allows you to see something from a creative space representing that specific goal.
+If you have 12 goals, make a vision board with an image for each of those 12 areas.
 You can even use the back of your paper for your vision board.

-#5 – Now we are going to reverse engineer how we’re going to make these things happen.
-If one of your goals is to lose 10 pounds in three months, then you need to write down the steps that you are going to take to make this happen.
-Use the same document, but I like to take the first page and have it be a table of contents.
+#5 – Now, we will reverse engineer how we’re going to make these things happen.
+If one of your goals is to lose 10 pounds in three months, you need to write down the steps you will take to make this happen.
+Use the same document, but I like to take the first page and be a table of contents.
 Then I take that same list, and copy and paste it on page three, because on page two are my images, and then for each one of those, they become its own piece of paper.
 Then do a brain dump for that specific goal.
 Use one goal per sheet of paper.
 So if you have 12 goals, then you should have 14 pieces of paper on your document that you have filled, because you’ve got your table of contents, page one, page two is all your images.
-And then pages three through 14 is each goal with the title of what that goal is, and then all of the steps that need to happen to make that goal come to fruition.
+And then, pages three through 14 are each goal with the title of what that goal is, and then all of the steps that need to happen to make that goal come to fruition.

 #6 – Schedule your goals.
-If you are going to say one of your goals is to get up every single morning and ride your stationary bike, then put that on your calendar.
+If you are going to say one of your goals is to get up every morning, ride your stationary bike, and then put it on your calendar.
 Without putting these items on your calendar, it allows you to cheat and not necessarily follow through.
 Make sure you take the extra step to schedule in your steps to accomplish your goals.

 #7 – Make a celebration list.
-So now if we’ve got 12 steps, we’re on page 15.
-Make a list of all of the different things you are going to do to celebrate your successes and reward and victories.
-Maybe it’s going for a massage, a spa day, a facial, maybe it’s getting your nails done, maybe it’s having an extra dessert on the weekend.
+So now, if we’ve got 12 steps, we’re on page 15.
+Make a list of all of the different things you will do to celebrate your successes and reward and victories.
+Maybe it’s going for a massage, a spa day, a facial; maybe it’s getting your nails done, maybe it’s having an extra dessert on the weekend.
 It’s going to be so much fun when you can check off one of your goals.

 #10 – Have a process for accountability.
-One of my stories that I want to share is my daughter gave me a Bible that’s specifically designed to help me go through the Bible in a year.
+One of my stories that I want to share is my daughter gave me a Bible specifically designed to help me go through the Bible in a year.
 It breaks the Bible down with specific reading plans.
 I’m going to read short increments every single day.
 So then that way, when the year is over, I will have gotten through the whole book, and I’ll be so happy that I did.
-I wanted to create a process of accountability, because my spiritual growth is one of my goals, to have more time with the Lord every single day.
-And so, for me to ensure that I accomplished that specific goal, I created an accountability team.
+I wanted to create accountability because my spiritual growth is one of my goals: to have more time with the Lord every day.
+For me to ensure that I accomplished that specific goal, I created an accountability team.
 I created a Facebook group for women who want to go on that journey with me.
-If you want to be a part of that, it’s a closed group so you won’t be able to find it but shoot me a Facebook message and I would be happy to invite you into that group.
+If you want to be a part of that, it’s a closed group, so you won’t be able to find it, but shoot me a Facebook message, and I would be happy to invite you into that group.
 Accountability is a huge component for me to accomplish anything.

 If you would like to be a part of my book creation program, it is a 12-month ongoing rolling program.
 So if you are listening to this podcast in January, when it launches, or you’re listening to it later in March, you are more than welcome to join our program.
-It is a robust program that has a lot of training, it has a ton of resources, and we will teach you how to self-publish.
+It is a robust program with a lot of training and a ton of resources, and we will teach you how to self-publish.
 We will give you everything you need to know to make sure that you get your book out of your head and into your hands.
-Specifically, if it’s a business book, my goal is to help you make sure that it’s profitable, and that it brings you money beyond a book sale.
+Specifically, if it’s a business book, my goal is to help you make sure that it’s profitable and that it brings you money beyond a book sale.
 That’s what I help my clients do.
 And I’d love to have you be a part of that.

 Apply to Overcoming Mediocrity Podcast: https://overcomingmediocrity.org/podcast-guest-pitch/